 Land, Birmingham

-Turnip is paired with kimchi, and onion with dashi, at this modern vegetarian restaurant with a discernible Asian influence.
+Carrot is paired with miso, and turnip with dashi, at this modern vegetarian restaurant with a discernible pan-Asian influence.
 As you can guess from the name, the produce of the land is at the heart of the menu, with a highly seasonal approach taken to ensure its quality.
 Grab a seat at the raised rear table to see Head Chefs Adrian and Tony at work, helping those natural ingredients to shine using influences from across the globe.
 An intimate spot with sleek modern design, Land is nestled within the grand, Victorian-era Great Western Arcade in the heart of Birmingham.

 Naïfs, London